Destruction of Warsaw

-German Brandkommando (Burning Detachment) destroying Warsaw.
+German Brandkommando (Burning Detachment) burning a building in Warsaw.
 Taken on Leszno street.
-1944 Warsaw Rising.

 The destruction of Warsaw was Nazi Germany's razing of the city in late 1944, after the 1944 Warsaw Uprising of the Polish resistance.
 The uprising infuriated German leaders, who decided to destroy the city in retaliation.

 The razing of the city had long been planned.
-Warsaw had been selected for destruction and major reconstruction as part of the Nazis' planned Germanization of Central Europe, under the Nazi Generalplan Ost.
+Warsaw had been selected for destruction and major reconstruction as part of the Nazis' planned Germanization of Central Europe, under the Generalplan Ost.
 However, by late 1944, with the war clearly lost, the Germans had abandoned their plans of colonizing the East.
 Thus, the destruction of Warsaw did not serve any military or colonial purpose; it was carried out solely as an act of reprisal.

 German forces dedicated an unprecedented effort to razing the city, destroying 80–90% of Warsaw's buildings, including the vast majority of museums, art galleries, theaters, churches, parks, and historical buildings such as castles and palaces.
 They deliberately demolished, burned, or stole an immense part of Warsaw's cultural heritage.
 After the war, extensive work was put into rebuilding the city according to pre-war plans and historical documents.

 The destruction of Warsaw was practically unparalleled in the Second World War, with it being noted that "Perhaps no city suffered more than Warsaw during World War II", with historian Alexandra Richie stating that "The destruction of Warsaw was unique even in the terrible history of the Second World War".

 Command hierarchy of Germany forces realizing Warsaw's destruction (drawing by Erich von dem Bach-Zelewski during 1945–46 Nuremberg Trials).